mageworx/MageWorx_SeoRedirectsGraphQl/README.md

 ## How to use

-**[SeoRedirectsGraphQl](https://github.com/mageworx/MageWorx_SeoRedirectsGraphQl)** module modifies the current values of the existing Output attributes for [urlResolver query](https://devdocs.magento.com/guides/v2.4/graphql/queries/url-resolver.html) if there is at least 1 Mageworx redirect for the 'requested URL' entity.
+**[SeoRedirectsGraphQl](https://github.com/mageworx/MageWorx_SeoRedirectsGraphQl)** module modifies the current values of the existing Output attributes for [urlResolver query](https://devdocs.magento.com/guides/v2.4/graphql/queries/url-resolver.html) and for [routes query](https://developer.adobe.com/commerce/webapi/graphql/schema/products/queries/route/) if there is at least 1 Mageworx redirect for the 'requested URL' entity.

 This module is compatible with:
 <ul>